damolinx/vscode-formatto/README.md

 ### Format Selection

 Formatto implements **Format Selection** by sending the selected range to the formatter as if it were the full document, then applying a heuristic to map the result back.
 Ruby formatters normally operate only on complete, syntactically valid code.
 Incomplete or broken selections are not currently expanded or repaired by the heuristic, so no change is applied in those cases (see the logs for details).
 This feature is **experimental** and results may not match **Format Document**.

 > **DO NOT** report issues with selection formatting to the formatter projects.
 No Ruby formatter supports formatting arbitrary ranges of a file.

 If you understand the limitations, the feature can still be very useful.
 To enable it, use the `formatto.enableRangeFormatting` setting.
 Changes to this setting take effect only after a restart.

 ### Verify Formatter
 Use the **Formatto: Verify Formatter** command to run the verification process for the formatter associated with the current context (workspace folder or global configuration).
 If verification succeeds, a notification displays the detected formatter version.
-If verification fails, Formatto offers troubleshooting options such as viewing **Logs** or opening **Documentation**..
+If verification fails, Formatto offers troubleshooting options such as viewing **Logs** or opening **Documentation**.

 [↑ Back to top](#table-of-contents)